BautistaBracco/Ingles2/pr.md

 * **Modifies** the `/api/register` endpoint to apply these validation rules before attempting to store the user.
 * **Updates** the error messages returned to the client to be more specific in case of validation failures.

----

-### 3. JUSTIFICATION AND BENEFITS

 This solution significantly **improves** the quality of user data stored in the system.
-By validating data on the server, it **enhances** the application's overall security and **ensures** that only users with valid information are created.

-* It **optimizes** the registration process by reducing manual errors and the need for subsequent corrections.
-* It **enables** a better end-user experience by providing clear and immediate feedback on input errors.
+By validating data on the server, it **enhances** the application's overall security and **ensures** that only users with valid information are created, while also **optimizing** the registration process by reducing manual errors and **enabling** a better end-user experience by providing clear and immediate feedback on input errors.

----

-### 4. EVIDENCE AND TESTING

-The changes have been  **tested** with the following tests:
+To verify this, the changes have been **tested** with the following tests:

 * **Unit Tests:** New unit tests have been **added** for the `email` and `password` validation functions in `userValidation.test.js`, **validating** that the rules are applied correctly.
 * **Integration Tests:** Integration tests were run simulating registration attempts with both valid and invalid data.